 Additionally, since 2010, the digital edition of the Madison Papers has been available through ROTUNDA, the digital-publishing wing of the University of Virginia Press.
 Most of the published volumes are currently available to subscribers of ROTUNDA (which include many major universities), and new volumes are added to the digital collection within about eighteen months of being issued in print.

 Preliminary transcriptions of over 9,000 as-yet-unpublished Madison documents are also available to view for free through the ROTUNDA Founders Early Access project.
-These documents were prepared and reviewed by the staff of Documents Compass, a program of the Virginia Foundation for the Humanities, but have not yet been edited or annotated by Papers of James Madison staff.
+These documents were prepared and reviewed by the staff of Documents Compass, a program of Virginia Humanities, but have not yet been edited or annotated by Papers of James Madison staff.

 The National Archives Founders Online website is another source where you can freely access the published Papers of James Madison (18-24 months after publication) and the Early Access documents.
 Ultimately the entire collection of Madison's works will be available in digital format, where cross-referencing and searching capabilities provide enhanced access not only to the Papers of James Madison, but to the papers of other members of the founding era, including Dolley Madison, George Washington, John Adams, Thomas Jefferson, Alexander Hamilton, and many more.
 These digital resources provide enhanced access for researchers and readers worldwide.